Amelia7689/vac.dev/docs/index.md

 We do applied research based on which we build protocols, libraries and publications.
 As custodians of these protocols, our aim is to adhere to [a set of principles](/principles) that ensure their alignment with our core values and objectives.

-## Our Principles

-Liberty, censorship resistance, security, privacy, transparency, openness, decentralization, inclusivity, continuance, resourcefulness.

-These principles act as tools.
-Tools for thinking, for communication, and for decentralized decision making.
-They keep us honest about where we are falling short of our vision.

-The meaning of these principles are elaborated on [here](/principles).